Fractonic solids: Field theory with crystal-dipole symmetry

-\paragraph{Field theory with crystal-dipole symmetry}---A crystal naturally defines the spacelike frame fields $e^I_\mu = \partial_\mu\phi^I$ and the timelike frame velocity $v^\mu$ s.t. $v^\mu e^I_\mu = 0$, $v^\mu v_\mu= -1$.
-Raising/lowering of spacetime and crystal indices is performed using the relativistic spacetime metric $g_{\mu\nu}$ and the crystal metric $h^{IJ}=e^{I\mu}e^J_{\mu}$ respectively.
+A crystal naturally defines the spacelike frame fields $e^I_\mu = \partial_\mu\phi^I$ and the timelike frame velocity $v^\mu$ s.t. $v^\mu e^I_\mu = 0$, $v^\mu v_\mu= -1$.
+Raising/lowering of spacetime and crystal indices is performed using the relativistic spacetime metric $g_{\mu\nu}$ and the crystal metric $h^{IJ}=e^{I\mu}e^J_{\mu}$ respectively; see~\cite{Fukuma:2011pr, Armas:2020bmo}.
 Using this dynamical segregation between time and space, and drawing motivation from spatial-dipole-invariant field theories in~\cite{Pretko:2018jbi}, we can engineer a crystal-dipole-invariant Lagrangian for a relativistic complex scalar field $\Psi$, e.g.